-Mr. Jordan is the Executive Vice President, General Counsel and Chief Administrative Officer of The PNC Financial Services Group, Inc. ("PNC"), a company with which the Company presently maintains certain business dealings, including as a borrower under a Third Amended and Restated Credit Agreement pursuant to which PNC serves as administrative agent and a lender.
-Total amounts paid by MSA to PNC in 2019 were approximately 0.019% of PNC's 2019 revenues.
-The Board of Directors determined that the relationship was not material because, among other things, (a) the amounts paid to PNC were de minimis to the consolidated gross revenues of PNC, (b) the Company's credit agreement with PNC was negotiated at arms-length in the ordinary course of business at market terms, and was completed prior to the Company's consideration of Mr. Jordan for a position as a member of the Board, and (c) the Company has maintained a relationship with PNC for many years prior to Mr. Jordan's employment at PNC and prior to his election to the Board.
+Mr. Jordan is the Executive Vice President, General Counsel and Chief Administrative Officer of The PNC Financial Services Group, Inc. ("PNC"), a company with which MSA presently maintains certain business dealings, including as a borrower under a Fourth Amended and Restated Credit Agreement pursuant to which PNC serves as administrative agent and a lender.
+Total amounts paid by MSA to PNC in 2021 were approximately 0.015% of PNC's 2021 revenues.
+The Board of Directors determined that the relationship was not material because, among other things, (a) the amounts paid to PNC were de minimis to the consolidated gross revenues of PNC, (b) the Company's credit agreement with PNC was negotiated at arms-length in the ordinary course of business at market terms, and (c) the Company has maintained a relationship with PNC for many years prior to Mr. Jordan's employment at PNC and prior to his election to the Board.